7.2. Sampling Distribution for the Sample Mean

 3. Shape changes with sample size: Even though the population is highly skewed, the sampling distribution becomes more symmetric as \(n\) increases.

-4. The magic of averaging: By averaging multiple observations, we reduce the impact of extreme values and create estimators that behave much better than individual observations.
+4. The magic of averaging: By averaging multiple observations, we reduce the impact of extreme values and create estimators that behave better than individual observations.

 7.2.3.
 Deriving the Mathematical Properties

-Expected Value of the Sample Mean
+A. Expected Value of the Sample Mean

 \[\mu_{\bar{X}} = E[\bar{X}] = E\left[\frac{1}{n}\sum_{i=1}^n X_i\right] = \frac{1}{n} E\left[\sum_{i=1}^n X_i\right] = \frac{1}{n} \sum_{i=1}^n E[X_i]\]